atamberg/cs341-firegl/final/final.md

 float attenuation = max(0., 1.0 - light_distance / light_radius);
 ```

-This linear attenuation model is simpler than physically-based attenuation but better suits the stylized nature of toon shading.
+This linear attenuation model is simpler than physically-based attenuation but better suits the nature of toon shading.

-3. **Additive Blending**: Our toon shader uses additive blending to accumulate light contributions from multiple light sources while maintaining the stylized appearance:
+3. **Light Combining**: We add up the contributions from multiple lights while keeping the cartoon look:

 ```javascript
 blend() {